-115.86(d) Auditor reviewed an example of a review of sexual abuse incidents that resulted from an unsubstantiated disposition.
+115.86(d) Auditor reviewed seven reviews of sexual abuse incidents that resulted from unsubstantiated dispositions.
 This review included the name of the victim, assailant, staff members involved in the briefing, date and time of the incident, what occurred, location of the incident, housing information, was the allegation motivated by race, ethnicity or sexual orientation, information on the coordinated response, information on a forensic exam, mental health consultation, and any recommendations.
-This review is also included in the facility's annual report.